abbgrade/psdocker/docs/Install-DockerImage.md

 ## OUTPUTS

-### Image: Returns the images that are installed and match the parameter.
+### Image: Returns `Image` objects for the images that are installed and match the parameter.
 ## NOTES

 ## RELATED LINKS